 Gua Sha uses the gentle scraping technique on the skin surface by using the tool of Gua Sha to increase the circulation and metabolism on the skin, muscles, and ligaments layers.

 Cupping Oriental Medicine treatment uses the materials of glass, plastic or bamboo cups to create a vacuum strength in order to increase the healing process by bringing circulation and nutrients to the local area.

 Tai Chi is also known as a martial art.
 Practicing the specific movement exercises with regulating the breath and energy flow that help develop harmony and balance and promote the maximum health status.

 Qi (pronounce as “chee”)

 Inside of our human body is an intelligent, energetic system that maintains health and balance.
 Research showed us that everything is made of radiates energy.
-This subtle form of energy supports shapes and enlivens of our physical body and activates our lives.
-For the past 5,000 years, practitioners of Oriental Medicine have called this intelligent energy- “ Qi “(pronounced “chee”) Other cultures have described this energy and called it by many names as prana, baraka, pneuma, spirit, wakan, material force, vital force, orgone, ether and nuach.
+This subtle form of energy supports shapes and enlivens our physical body and activates our lives.
+For the past 5,000 years, practitioners of Oriental Medicine have called this intelligent energy- “ Qi “(pronounced “chee”) Other cultures have described this energy and called it by many names as prana, baraka, pneuma, spirit, wakan, material force, vital force, orgone, ether, and nuach.